myunglyu/CustomerManagement/README.md

 # Woori Optical Customer Management

-This is a local-only, secure customer management system for optical stores, built with ASP.NET Core MVC, Entity Framework Core (SQLite), and Identity.
-It also includes a WinForms + WebView2 desktop host and PWA support.
+This is a production-ready, secure customer management system for optical stores, built with ASP.NET Core MVC, Entity Framework Core (SQLite), and Identity.
+It includes a WinForms + WebView2 desktop host and PWA support.

 ## Features
 - Customer, order, and prescription management